 CHANNEL - A channel is a collection of measurements, locations and settings that tailor the display of a signal to your specific needs.
 Since source types and applications can vary greatly, you will likely want to adjust and define a wide variety of parameters, such as brightness, contrast, size, etc., in order to customize and optimize the display from or for a particular source.
 For example, the display settings you choose for a VCR source may be very different from those you choose for a high resolution computer source, or one signal may simply vary from another signal used previously through the same input location.
-Once you have adjusted a display parameter, such as pixel tracking or contrast, all current settings are collectively stored in the projector's memory as a unique 2-digit channel, such as O. You can have numerous distinct channels available for the same input, any of which can be selected by using the O the keypad followed by the 2-digit channel number.
+Once you have adjusted a display parameter, such as pixel tracking or contrast, all current settings are collectively stored in the projector's memory as a unique 2-digit channel, such as pixel tracking or contrast, all current settings are collectively stored in the projector's memory as a unique 2-digit channel, such as Po You can have numerous distinct channels available for the same input, any of which can be selected by using the

-Shown at right is a sample channel list as would be available from from.
-This is typically called the channel list.
+Shown at right is a sample channel list as would be available from This is typically called the channel list.

-NOTE: The way display a channel list or not, depending on what you have defined for "Display Channel List" (see Menu Preferences later in this section).
+NOTE: The been key may display a channel list or not, depending on what you have defined for "Display Channel List" (see Menu Preferences later in this section).